MCChang1117/YelpCamp/instruction.md

 * Set entry point to app.js (preference)
 * Other variables use the default

+### Download nodemon package

+	npm i -g nodemon

+* With nodemon package, the server will restart automatically after saving files.
+* You only need to enter `nodemon` at the first time rather than enter `node app.js` when you revise the files.

 ### Create the main javascript file and install all required packages